 - the placement with the employee of a child for adoption or foster care and to care for the newly placed child within one year of placement;

 - to care for the employee’s spouse, child, or parent who has a serious health condition;

 - a serious health condition that makes the employee unable to perform the essential functions of his or her job; or

 - any qualifying exigency arising out of the fact that the employee’s spouse, son, daughter, or parent is a covered military member on “covered active duty.”

 Our team of California employment attorneys has the experience, knowledge, and tenacity to make your case the strongest possible one for you to be awarded the compensation you deserve.
 Communication is key for everything, but especially for a law firm.
 We will keep you updated on the status of your case, and you can always call us.

-Free and confidential consultation with our highly experienced attorneys is available to you.
+A free and confidential consultation with our highly experienced attorneys is available to you.